Zeph53/GamepadKeyMouse/README.md

     README.md creation.

 ## Updates Queue
+    More than likely going to add a third green highlight for the keyboard, the directional pad and cross.
-    Need to add GPL3 license to AppImage for the actual script.
+    Need to add GPL3, and python-six licenses to AppImage and re-release.
     Key repeat doesn't seem to work for certain keys while holding in the osk.
     It might be better to use L1 as left click in mouse mode.
     Keyboard media keys.